US advises no travel to China, where virus deaths top 200

 Although scientists expect to see limited transmission of the virus between people with close contact, like within families, the instances of spread to people who may have had less exposure to the virus is worrying.

 In Japan, a tour guide and bus driver became infected after escorting two tour groups from Wuhan.
-In Germany, five employees of German auto parts supplier Webasto became ill after a Chinese colleague visited, including two who had no direct contact with the woman, who had shown no symptoms of the virus until her flight back to China.
-On Friday, Germany confirmed a sixth case, a child of one of the people already infected.
+In Germany, five employees of German auto parts supplier Webasto became ill after a Chinese colleague visited.
+The woman had shown no symptoms of the virus until her flight back to China.

 “That’s the kind of transmission chain that we don’t want to see,” said Marion Koopmans, an infectious diseases specialist at Erasmus University Medical Center in the Netherlands and a member of WHO’s emergency committee.